saudzahirr/FVM/README.md

-# Polyhedra
+# FVM
-Algorithm for computing the volume and surface area of a polyhedron.
+Algorithm for computing the volume and surface area of CFD polyhedron mesh elements (like tetrahedron, pentahedron & hexahedron) in Finite Volume Method.